 Tip #7: Use an effective Sitemap

 Your sitemap is a guide to help search engines understand which pages on your site are important.
-When you submit site to google, you should also submit a sitemap in Google Webmasters.
-Having a page in your sitemap does NOT guarantee indexation, but having failing to include important pages will decrease the chances.
+When you submit a site to Google, you should also submit a sitemap in Google Webmasters.
+Having a page in your sitemap does NOT guarantee indexation, but failing to include important pages will decrease the chances.

 What does it mean when Google index your website?